Solar-network/docs/docs/desktop-wallet/rewards.md

 Reward sharing can vary wildly with delegates taking commissions of anywhere from 0-100% of the total rewards.

-You can also view current Solar delegates on the [Delegates](https://explorer.solar.org/delegates) page inside the [SXP Explorer](https://explorer.solar.org/).
+You can also view all registered block producers using Solarscan: <a href="https://solarscan.com/block-producers" target="_blank" rel="noopener noreferrer">solarscan.com/block-producers</a>

 <!-- --hidden-- needs more detailed information
 ## Becoming a Delegate